 During the year ended August 31, 2005, the Company acquired a 100% interest in five mining leases covering the Nechalacho rare earth elements deposit ("Nechalacho Deposit") located at Thor Lake in the Mackenzie Mining District of the Northwest Territories.
-In addition, three mineral claims were staked in 2009 to cover favourable geology to the west of the mining leases.
+In addition, three mineral claims were staked in 2009 to cover favorable geology to the west of the mining leases.

-The property was subject to two underlying NSR royalty agreements, one for a 3.0% royalty and one for a 2.5% royalty.
-During the year ended August 31, 2012, the Company bought out the 3.0% NSR royalty for a cash payment of \$2.0 million.
-The remaining 2.5% NSR royalty can be bought back at the principal amount of \$150,000 compounded annually at the average Canadian prime rate from May 2, 1982 to the buyback date, which currently approximates \$1.4 million.
+The property is subject to an underlying 2.5% net smelter returns ("NSR") royalty agreement. which can be bought back at the principal amount of \$150,000 compounded annually at the average Canadian prime rate from May 2, 1982 to the buyback date, and which currently approximates \$1.4 million.